 Sneezy the Snowman is such an entertaining story.
 The kids love the rhymes and the silliness of his antics as he melts every time he tries to warm up.
 This is a great book to practice sequencing as the children try to remember all the ways that Sneezy attempts to feel better.

 Snow by Cynthia Rylant is a beautiful, poetic story about the magic of snow.
-It is perfect for a study on using flowery language, and the beautiful watercolor illustrations are lovely.
-Such a peaceful, sweet book.
+It is perfect for a study using flowery language, and the beautiful watercolor illustrations are lovely.
+It is such a peaceful, sweet book.
 Best for early elementary.

 The Night Before a Snow Day is one of my favorites in this Night Before series.
 Every kid can relate to the excitement of a looming snow day!
 This would be a perfect fun book to read aloud before journaling about favorite things to do during a winter day.